 Biogas is typically produced from the breakdown of organic matter in the absence of oxygen, through a procedure called anaerobic digestion, whereby biodegradable materials, such as manure, sewage and plant material are broken down.
 This is done in tanks, so that the gas produced can be harvested.

 Weholite pipes and tanks are used in biogas projects across the UK.
-Weholite chambers will house state of the art technology to transform the energy requirements at the plants by converting food waste and animal by-products into power and heat.
+Weholite chambers are used to house the unique technology to transform the energy requirements at the plants by converting food waste and animal by-products into power and heat.